RayBB/awesome-social-enterprise/README.md

 Not all of these accounts are specific to social enterprises but will help you get connected to the Twitter sphere of social impact folks.

 * [Ken Banks](https://twitter.com/kiwanja) - Founder of Kiwanja
-* [Tech Jobs for Good](https://twitter.com/techjobsforgood) - posts about tech jobs with social impact
+* [Tech Jobs for Good](https://twitter.com/techjobsforgood) - Posts about tech jobs with social impact
-* [Centre for Social Innovation Toronto](https://twitter.com/csiTO) - a coworking space, community, and launchpad for people who are changing the world
+* [Centre for Social Innovation Toronto](https://twitter.com/csiTO) - A coworking space, community, and launchpad for people who are changing the world
 * [Ashoka](https://twitter.com/Ashoka)
 * [Echoing Green](https://twitter.com/echoinggreen)
 * [Social Good News](https://twitter.com/mysocialgood)